mno01/GettingAndCleaningDataRepo/README.md

 # Additional Information
 For additional information on data manipulation, please refer to the CodeBook.MD file

-For additional information on the data source, please refer to this link: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+For additional information on the data source*, please refer to this link: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones